Smart Heating Controls, Heating Curves and Weather Compensation: How Heat Pump Systems Are Optimised

 The benefits of weather compensation include:

-• More consistent indoor comfort
+• More stable indoor temperatures

 • Lower energy usage